oucs-teaching/cosc349-labs/lab02.md

 I find host-only networking to be a very useful—allowing me to add VMs to an internal network where they can communicate with each other, but which also has convenient access to the host network interface.

 :::danger
-However, at least for me, host-only networking did not function correctly in the CS labs!
-I have thus done a last-minute rewrite of the lab material...
+However, at least for me, host-only networking does not function correctly in the CS labs.

-You should thus just skip to the next section, and read about host-only networks if they are useful to you on your own computers.
+You should thus just skip to the next section, and read about host-only networks if they are useful to you when working on your own computers.
 :::

 In any case, you may find it useful to know how to configure the host-only networks, so I leave the documentation here for your interest.